 The Hydrologic Simulation Program Fortran (HSPF) modeling completed as the foundation for the TMDL provides pollutant loading on an average annual basis.
 The TMDL report (Dynamic Solutions, 2013) provides long term average loading in the watershed and then establishes the WLA for each MS4 as a maximum daily load (MDL).
 The HSPF modeling determined that a 35% reduction in loading was necessary on an average annual basis to comply with the water quality standards.
 In order to determine the reductions that are required on an average annual basis it was necessary to calculate WLA on an average annual basis.
-The WLA and reduction requirements allotted to the City of Norman and the other MS4¢, on an average annual basis, are provided in Table 1.
-A reduction of 35,881 lbs of nitrogen, 6,765 lbs of phosphorus and 3,644,083 lbs of TSS (sediment) will be the reduction targets for the City of Norman TMDL Compliance Plan.
-In this compliance plan the terms TSS and Sediment are used interchangeably.
+A reduction of 35,881 lbs of nitrogen, 6,765 lbs of phosphorus and 3,644,083 lbs of TSS (sediment) was calculated as the reduction targets for the City of Norman TMDL Compliance Plan based on Long Term Average (LTA) values provided in the TMDL report.
+BMPs shown in this document were designed to meet the reduction values computed from LTA method.
+Reduction targets shown in Table 1 are values shown in Table 5-5 of the TMDL document.
+These values replaced the computed reduction values that were originally placed in this document per request of the regulatory agency during the approval process of this document and will serve as required reduction values.